The Tulsa skyline at sunset

 NYU’s Innovation Postdoctoral Associate

 New York University’s Innovation Postdoc-in-Residence program is designed to cultivate a new generation of postdoctoral associates who bridge the gap between academic research and industry innovation.
-This two-year program, one year based at NYU New York and the second at NYU Tulsa, equips participants with the business and entrepreneurial skills and the interdisciplinary experience necessary to translate cutting-edge research into real-world applications.
+This two-year program, one year based at NYU New York and the second at NYU Tulsa, equips participants with the business and entrepreneurial skills and interdisciplinary research experience necessary to translate cutting-edge research into real-world applications.

 Program Goals